 John Protevi, one of the most influential Anglophone readers of Deleuze, frames his position in the same terms as Bennett, insofar as he attempts to move away from the passive conception of matter and also from traditional vitalism as a spirit imposed upon passive matter (247).
 In an essay intended as an overview of Deleuze’s conception of life, and therefore not as part of a wider project like Bennett’s, Protevi considers contraction as “activity” and describes the contracting being as playing a “role”, something like an actor (241).
 He does consider the nature of fatigue, as we did above, but he incorrectly reduces it to the “anticipation of the future” (242).
 Anticipation is a much more active concept than fatigue and need, both of which indicate a certain kind of passivity.
 Protevi’s emphasis on activity, on the actor, and on anticipation of the future fundamentally distort Deleuze’s conception of time; Deleuze himself, in an interview many years later, highlights only the passages on “fatigue” as the ones he still likes in Difference and Repetition, incidentally the book that Protevi relies on.
 For Protevi to reduce fatigue to anticipation seems a crucial point.
-As we pointed out above, fatigue occurs when the external elements cannot be contracted by the organism, and thus in fatigue there is an explosive, unexpected opening to a future present, as opposed to an active anticipation of a future.
+As I pointed out above, fatigue occurs when the external elements cannot be contracted by the organism, and thus in fatigue there is an explosive, unexpected opening to a future present, as opposed to an active anticipation of a future.
 To ignore this point obscures Deleuze’s fundamental belief that life can be equated with the splitting of time, a rupturing into past and future to which anticipation is completely antithetical.
 These comments on Protevi might seem small linguistic differences, but as Deleuze says in Difference and Repetition, the smallest linguistic shift can signal an upheaval or rupture in a concept, and I will now show how these shifts have ripple effects throughout Protevi’s interpretation.